MuratovAS/grapheneos-magisk/README.md

 ```text
 192.168.1.10 releases.grapheneos.org
 ```
+NOTE: there must be an empty line at the end of the file !!!

 but, this is not enough.
 You must trust your certificate.
 Add the user certificate `RootCA.crt` in the system settings.
 It is worth noting that the application does not trust user CA. It needs to be made systemic.
 I use [MagiskTrustUserCerts](https://github.com/NVISOsecurity/MagiskTrustUserCerts) for this.